Orcomp/DemoWebsite/documentation/tooltips/tooltips.md

 	![Tooltip Categories](img/ExpandedTooltips.png)

 	- Create as many categories as you like by editing the "Category" column in the "Attribute Management" grid.

 	**Note:**

-	> By default all fields belong to the "Misc" category if nothing is specified.
+    > By default all fields belong to the "Misc" category if nothing is specified in the category column.

 - Categories can be expanded or collapsed so you can concentrate on the information that is important to you
 	![Tooltip Collapsed](img/CollapsedTooltips.png)